uink45/Beacon-Chain-Light-Client-Prototype/README.md

 ```

 ### Known Issues
-- When running the light client, sometimes it will display the an error message `Slot must be greater than ...`.
+- When running the light client, sometimes it will display the an error message `Error: Slot to process should be greater than current slot`.
 The light client will continue to function after this error, as it will re-submit the query to fetch a block with the latest slot.